hkust-fyp-2022-kwt4/milestone-docs/docs/setup/02-installation.md

 composer require symfony/apache-pack
 ```

-Alternatively, you could copy the contents of the `.htaccess` file to the virtual host configuration.
+Alternatively, you could copy the contents of the `.htaccess` file to the virtual host configuration (recommended for better performance).

 ### Nginx